danbates2/sbfspot_to_emonCMS/README.md

 # sbfspot_to_emonCMS
-python script to interface SBFspot and emonCMS, by reading the sbfspot database and then make a GET request to emonCMS.
+python script to interface SBFspot and emonCMS, by reading the sbfspot database and then make a HTTP request to emonCMS.

 .
-With SBFspot installed, this script placed in /home/pi/scripts make it exacutable 'sudo chown 755 sbfspot_to_emonCMS.py' and 'crontab -e' newline added:
+With SBFspot installed, this script placed in /home/pi/scripts make it exacutable $ sudo chown 755 sbfspot_to_emonCMS.py and $ crontab -e newline added:

-__*/5 * * * * python /home/pi/scripts/sbfspot_to_emonCMS.py > /dev/null'__</br>
+__*/5 * * * * python /home/pi/scripts/sbfspot_to_emonCMS.py > /dev/null__

 is one option to get things working.
 The */5 is the interval in minutes, matching the SBFspotUploadDaemon default recommendation.

 .
-Modify the sbfspot_to_emonCMS.py to include your emonCMS API write key.
+Modify sbfspot_to_emonCMS.py to include your emonCMS API write key.

 .
 With emonCMS already installed on a rPi, SBFspot will run fine.
 Tested using the default SQLite.